grafana/loki/docs/sources/clients/promtail/stages/geoip.md

 # `geoip` stage

 The `geoip` stage is a parsing stage that reads a ip address and populates the labelset with geoip fields.
-Maxminds GeoIP2 databse is used for the lookup.
+Maxmind's GeoIP2 databse is used for the lookup.

 Populated fields for City db: